 If you’ll check the label of a bar of polymer clay, the instructions will tell you to use clay-dedicated tools and to wash your hands before eating.
 That has led many people to fear that polymer clay creates some sort of toxic contamination.
 First off, let me assure you.
 Polymer clay has been tested and is certified to be non-toxic.
 It is not something that’s going to make you sick when used as directed.
 There’s the key right there.
 When used as directed.

-You see, polymer clay is made from PVC (polyvinyl chloride) and a plasticizer (that makes it soft…many plastics have plasticizers).
+You see, polymer clay is made from PVC (polyvinyl chloride) and a plasticizer (that makes it soft…many plastics have plasticizers, even chewing gum).
 And because we use PVC pipes for our water supply, there are well-established tolerances for how much ingested PVC is considered to be toxic.
 It’s a lot, by the way, so don’t worry.
 But if a manufacturer didn’t discourage you from using your kitchen tools with clay…and then using them for food again…how could they know how much PVC and plasticizer a customer might ingest?
 I might be very careful and clean my knife well.
 But another person might pick up their clay knife, with particles of clay, and cut their kids’ sandwiches.
 The manufacturer can’t control that!

 What about Plasticizers?

 And one of the chemical characteristics of a plasticizer is that it tends to migrate out of the plastic over time (some faster than others).
 That’s why old plastic becomes brittle.
 It’s because the plasticizer has evaporated out of the material, leaving it brittle.
-Years ago they used plasticizers with a small molecular weight (smaller molecules) that would easily migrate out.
+Years ago, they used plasticizers with a small molecular weight (smaller molecules) that would easily migrate out.
 Modern plasticizers have much larger molecules and stay put inside the plastic better.
 That leads to longer life of the plastic.
 The most modern plasticizers used with polymer clay are locked up between the PVC molecules when they fuse during baking, assuming it’s baked adequately.

 One class of plasticizers, called phthalate esters, came under fire back in late 90’s and early 2000’s as being an endocrine disruptor.
 (Many cancers are affected by endocrine tissue, so this is worrisome.)
 Because those plasticizers migrate, it was found that it was possible for phthalate esters to be ingested.
 Of particular concern were baby bottles and children’s toys (because kids chew on their toys).
 So there was a campaign to eliminate those suspect phthalates in such materials.

-Be aware that much of the scary information on the internet about the safety of polymer clay, such as this 2002 article written by a Vermont lobbyist organization, are outdated and refer to phthalates which are no longer used.
+Be aware that much of the scary information on the internet about the safety of polymer clay, such as a 2002 article written by a Vermont lobbyist organization, are outdated and refer to phthalates which are no longer used.